 Dr. Lun received his Ph.D. in electrical engineering and computer science from the Massachusetts Institute of Technology (MIT) in 2006.
 Dr. Lun’s scientific accomplishments includes several U.S. patents and co-authoring the book Network Coding(published in 2008) and over 30 academic papers, which have collectively received over 4,000 academic citations.

-Mr. Mitchell joined Bloomberg in 2009 as an Equity Applications Specialist.
+Mr. Mitchell joined Bloomberg in 2009 as an Equity Market Specialist.
 He focuses on quantitative equity strategies, and equity derivatives.
 In this capacity he interacts with buy-side and sell-side portfolio managers, analysts and traders to support all related analytical, market surveillance, and transaction-related functionality available via the Bloomberg Professional Service.